Myrtle Beach Construction Accidents Lawyer

 Many construction accidents involve workers sustaining severe injuries because of the heavy equipment that is often used on construction sites.
 Several construction accidents are usually the result of another party’s negligence, and victims can be entitled to compensation for all of the medical bills, lost wages, and other damages they incur because of their injuries.

 Did you suffer serious injuries or was your loved one killed in a construction accident in Myrtle Beach?
 Make sure that you have legal representation before you discuss your accident with an insurance company.
 The Law Office of William J. Luse will fight to make sure that you get justice.
-Call (843) 839-4795 or fill out an online contact form to have a Myrtle Beach construction accident attorney provide a complete evaluation of your case during a free consultation.
+Call (843) 839-4795 or fill out an online contact form to have a Myrtle Beach construction accident attorney provide a complete evaluation of your case during a consultation.

 Why Do I Need a Construction Accidents Lawyer?